About the Blog

 Geoff Ramsey is WOLA’s Director for Venezuela.
 He is an avid observer of the situation in Venezuela—having helped coordinate WOLA’s response to and coverage of the December 2015 legislative elections from Caracas—as well as a regular contributor to the Venezuelan Politics and Human Rights blog.

 David Smilde is a WOLA Senior Fellow and the Charles A. and Leo M. Favrot Professor of Human Relations at Tulane University.
 He has lived in or worked on Venezuela since 1992.
 He is co-editor of Venezuela’s Bolivarian Democracy: Participation, Politics, and Culture under Chavez (Duke 2011), and is currently working on a book project called Venezuela’s Transition to Illiberalism.

-Kristen Martinez-Gugerli is WOLA’s Program Assistant for Venezuela.
+Kristen Martinez-Gugerli is WOLA’s Program Associate for Venezuela.
 She facilitates outreach with governments, civil society partners and other stakeholders.
 She researches and writes about Venezuela’s political crisis, the humanitarian emergency, and has closely followed the displacement crisis.

 History of the Blog

 For press inquiries, please contact email@example.com.